 Carbon Storage in the Amazon Rainforest

-We have all heard of global warming, and whether you agree with the theory or not, it’s clear to see that we as a species produce a lot of carbon dioxide.
+We’re all aware of the seriousness of global warming and it’s clear to see that we as a species produce a lot of carbon dioxide.
 Over the last 150 years, humans have been burning fossil fuels, using coal, oil and gas, pumping countless tonnes of CO2 into the atmosphere.
 Trees are natural CO2 absorbers, they use it for photosynthesis, and then pump out lovely, clean oxygen.

 The Amazon contains over 400 billion trees, which all absorb humongous amounts of CO2 from the atmosphere.
-One study that was published in Global Change Biology stated that c.
-So, if we were to loose the Amazon, the effects of global warming would very quickly become an immediate global problem.
+So, if we were to lose the Amazon, the effects of global warming would very quickly become an immediate global problem.

 The Amazon is the most biodiverse terrestrial place on the planet.
 This amazing rainforest is home to more species of birds, plants and mammals than anywhere else in the world.
 Around 30% of the world’s species, and 10% of the world’s biodiversity, can be found there.
 The Amazon is also home to hundreds of endemic and endangered plant and animal species.